Atlantic Ocean: Fisheries

 In the southwest Atlantic, a peak was reached in the mid-1980s and catches now fluctuate between 1.7 and 2.6 million tons.
 The most important species, the Argentine shortfin squid, which reached half a million tons in 2013 or half the peak value, is considered fully fished to overfished.
 Another important species was the Brazilian sardinella, with a production of 100,000 tons in 2013 it is now considered overfished.
 Half the stocks in this area are being fished at unsustainable levels: Whitehead's round herring has not yet reached fully fished but Cunene horse mackerel is overfished.
 The sea snail perlemoen abalone is targeted by illegal fishing and remains overfished.

 Environmental issues

 Endangered species

 Endangered marine species include the manatee, seals, sea lions, turtles, and whales.
 Drift net fishing can kill dolphins, albatrosses and other seabirds (petrels, auks), hastening the fish stock decline and contributing to international disputes.

 Waste and pollution

 Marine pollution is a generic term for the entry into the ocean of potentially hazardous chemicals or particles.
-The biggest culprits are rivers and with them many agriculture fertilizer chemicals as well as livestock and human waste.
+The biggest culprits are rivers which carry many agricultural fertilizer chemicals as well as livestock and human waste.
 The excess of oxygen-depleting chemicals leads to hypoxia and the creation of a dead zone.